method5/method5/administer_method5.md

 7: Add and test database links.
 -------------------------------

-Run a simple against every database.
-The first time this is run it may take a few minutes to create the database links.
+Run a simple query against every database.

 	select * from table(m5('select * from dual'));